sarasm93/cinerama-cinema/README.md

 This [Youtube video](https://www.youtube.com/watch?v=fQo9ivqX4xs) helped me to better understand how a Django app is built and how to use Cloudinary.

+The app was deployed with the help of the instructions file from Code Institute for the Django Blog project.
+The file is found under the link namned "Django Deployment Instructions" at [this Code Institute lesson page](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FST101+2021_T1/courseware/b31493372e764469823578613d11036b/9236975633b64a12a61a00e0cca7c47d/?child=first).

 This [Pluralsight guide](https://www.pluralsight.com/guides/break-down-agile-user-stories-into-tasks-and-estimate-level-of-effort) was used to better understand how to create good acceptance criteria and tasks for the user stories.

 When creating my GitHub issues template for the user stories, I used Code Institutes example of an issue template shown in [this video](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+AG101+2021_T1/courseware/a4e548ca70a3473aa890ba2ab9bf612c/db69a5829de8467eb071e63bde630a2e/).
 I also used the issue labels shown in [this Code Institute lesson](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+AG101+2021_T1/courseware/a4e548ca70a3473aa890ba2ab9bf612c/71fe6c52cccf477688e924c9889f5fec/?child=first) in my project, as I think they are very useful for prioritization.